Pennsylvania Department of Health

 Initial comments:

-Based on a revisit and abbreviated complaint survey completed on May 13, 2025, it was determined that Meadow View Rehabilitation & Healthcare Center corrected the federal deficiencies cited during the survey of March 19, 2025 but continued to be out of compliance with the following requirements of 42 CFR Part 483 Subpart B Requirements for Long Term Care and the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a revisit survey completed on June 9, 2025, it was determined that Meadow View Rehabilitation and Healthcare Center corrected the federal deficiencies cited during the survey of May 13, 2025, under 42 CFR Part 483 Subpart B Requirements for Long Term Care but was out of compliance under the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: